-MRED alumni and current MRED student happy hour will be held on June 27 from 4-8 pm at Bar Deco in Washington, DC.
-Come for complimentary appetizers, a cash bar and stay for the networking and fun!
+MRED alumni and current MRED student happy hour will be held on September 19 from 4:30-7:30 pm at Burton's Grill in College Park/Riverdale (near the new Whole Foods).
+Come for complimentary appetizers, a cash bar and stay for the networking and fun!!
 Please RSVP to Carrie Chard at email@example.com (for planning purposes).
-Open to all alumni, students and friends.

 Everyone is invited to join our Annual Diversity and Inclusion International Lunch.
 Faculty, staff and students celebrate the richness of our global community by sharing conversation and food designed to connect our diverse backgrounds.
 Together we will finalize our Diversity & Inclusion Values Statement while breaking bread together.